 Building bridges between short-term ROI and Desirability in turbulent times!

 Don’t skimp on consumer attention and keep your marketing investments constant.
-In short, this is the roadmap for brands as France enters a challenging economic phase, which is likely to get worse before it gets better.
+In short, this is the roadmap for brands operating in an increasingly unstable environment.

-However, there are several solutions to help you pass the turbulence and get back on track when the good times return.
+However, there are concrete strategies to help brands stay resilient and maintain momentum—despite uncertainty and market shifts.
 First, reducing working capital requirements by adjusting inventories and work-in-progress to actual or future demand is a recognized best practice.
 At the same time, marketing efforts need to be adjusted, drawing on the dynamic lessons of marketing mix modeling (MMM).

 The justifiable idea of sweeping all superfluous expenses under the carpet is certainly not a good practice.
-One of the prime targets of this is often marketing, as management questions why it should spend its limited resources on marketing initiatives designed to stimulate demand when demand is collapsing?
+Marketing is often one of the first areas to face budget cuts, as leadership hesitates to invest in demand-generation efforts when tomorrow’s demand is unpredictable and constantly shifting.
 This overlooks the fact that generating demand is only one facet of a brand’s marketing strategy, linked to the short and medium term, while actions to reinforce and measure desirability are part of a long-term approach.
 Implementing a marketing measurement and optimization strategy also ensures all teams share a common vision: what are the risks in the short, medium, and long term?
 What investments must be maintained at all costs?

 Communicating in times of crisis is certainly a balancing act between short-term profitability and long-term traction.
 However, the overlap between online and offline marketing efforts is such that many opportunities can be seized.
 For example, searching for information on the Internet (Online) and buying in-store (Offline) is a well-known phenomenon (ROPO: research online, purchase offline).
 And let’s not forget that the opposite can also occur – people discover items in store and buy online.
 This is really interesting, and often more than 20% of online sales are directly generated by offline investments, led by TV and press advertising.
 In contrast, digital ROI often increases by more than 25% when we consider its impact on offline sales (beyond simple e-commerce sales).